devnall/notes/BonMots.md

 Glint, for example.
 If light made a noise as it reflected off a distant window, it'd go 'glint!'
 And the light of tinsel, all those little glints chiming together, would make a noise like 'glitterglitter'.
 'Gleam' was a clean, smooth noise from a surface that intended to shine all day.
 And 'glisten' was the soft, almost greasy sound of something rich and oily.
 ```
 Follow-up: "phonestheme" may work, see https://english.stackexchange.com/a/456359
+* Good line from somethingawful forums in response to "How's it going?": Same eagle, different liver.

 ## Dad Jokes
 - Why do Norwegian warships have a barcode on the side of them?
 So they can Scandanavian.
 - What's the difference between a hippo and a zippo?
 One weighs a ton and the other is a little lighter.